seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 **STEPHANO**
 Monster, I will kill this man: his daughter and I
-will be king and queen--save our graces!--and
+will be king and queen (save our graces!) and
 Trinculo and thyself shall be viceroys.
 Dost thou
 like the plot, Trinculo?